TheNexusAvenger/Roblox-The-Witching-Hour-Remastered/README.md

 - More pets: Textures exist for Horses, Dragons, and Pigs, but the meshes haven't been found.
 They could be re-added even though they weren't used in the original.
-- Item name display: Right vs left arms can be hard to identify, and pet companion parts can be hard to determine.
+- Item name display: In the inventory, right vs left arms can be hard to identify, and pet companion parts can be hard to determine.
 The name of an item should be visible somewhere.
 - More automated tests: The only logic-heavy components with automated tests are those under `src/ReplicatedStorage/State`.
 Services and UI components